 4.4 The District State Officer shall act as the Chief DeMolay Administrator of all District Activities within their District.
 The District State Officer shall schedule no activity that conflicts with a State Activity.

 4.5 The District State Officer shall work to complete his duties as outlined by the District By-Laws and State Master Councilor.

 4.6 Any member of the District that meets the requirements of the State Council and District By-Laws may run for the office of District State Officer.
-He must file a letter of intent with the Executive Officer or his appointed Representative one month before election, and have passed the third lesson of the International Supreme Council Leadership Correspondence Course by time of election.
+He must file a letter of intent with the Executive Officer or his appointed Representative one month before the election and have passed the third lesson of the International Supreme Council Leadership Correspondence Course by the time of the election.